 The Daily Beast was founded in 2008 as the vision of Tina Brown and IAC Chairman Barry Diller.
 Curated to avoid information overload, the site is dedicated to breaking news and sharp commentary.
 After the merger, The Daily Beast became the online home of Newsweek Magazine, which has served as the world’s preeminent conversation starter since its founding in 1933.
 Tina Brown, former editor of Vanity Fair, The New Yorker and Talk, serves as Editor-in-Chief of both publications.

-VideoLink, Inc., headquartered in Newton, MA, is a leading provider of broadcast and corporate media services, solutions, and proprietary video production technology including ReadyCam®2.0, a custom, remotely-operated studio that can be installed in any office, conference room or location of choice.
+VideoLink, LLC, headquartered in Newton, MA, is a leading provider of broadcast and corporate media services, solutions, and proprietary video production technology including ReadyCam® 2.0, a custom, remotely-operated studio that can be installed in any office, conference room or location of choice.
 VideoLink also maintains several multi-camera, live-shot studio facilities located in Boston, Philadelphia, and Baltimore and mobile satellite uplink trucks covering the Mid-Atlantic and Northeast regions.